 Although our focus is on the methodology to build the SSM, it is required to have an instance of SDM as input for MMG.
-For that, we develop a simple ontology in the domain of E2E service deployment.
+For that, we develop a simple ontology in the domain of network service deployment.
 Figure 7 shows the main classes, properties, and relationships of the PoC ontology comprised of three superclasses: Customer, Provider, and Service.
-From these classes, individual instances are filled in specific attributes values.
-An example is represented in the yellow box of Figure 7.
-Each instance of the class Service has attributes such as an identifier, status, type, start time, and end time.
-MMG uses these attributes to create an instance of SMM.
+They are split into two planes: the design plane and the data plane.
+The design plane displays the abstract relationship among classes, and the elements in the data plane are instances of customers, providers, and, mainly, services.
+Each instance of service has attributes such as an identifier, status, type, start time, and end time.
+Given attributes are used by MMG to create an instance of SMM.

 An IM example based on 3GPP Information Model is provided as an illustrative and not restrictive choice for the PoC.
 More specifically, the documents used as reference are 3GPP TS 23.107 [2] and 3GPP TS 22.105 [3].
-The first one specifies the list of metrics applicable in the 3GPP system, while the second one describes how and what kind of services the user has access to.
-According these documents, the quality of service is defined with a set of metrics (attributes).
-However, the number of these metrics should be kept low (raising the number of metrics, raises service management complexity).
-Table 2 presents the video service quality metrics and their values (or range of values) according to the document [2].
-These metrics and values are stored in a database to be queried by the MMG.
+The first one specifies the list of metrics applicable in the 3GPP system, while the second one describes how and what kind of services the user has access